NumericalAdvantage/GoProHack/Wireshark_packet_capturing.md

 #### Intuitive explanation
 Think of it like listening to people's conversations while you walk down the street.
 The people talking are strangers.
 You don't know them and they don't know you.
 Moreover, they have no idea that you are actually eavesdropping on their conversations.

+#### Use Case
+When we want to capture data packets on a network of which we are a part of.
+Steps to do this:
+1. Join the WiFi network.
+2. Start Wireshark and make sure "Capture in Promiscuous mode" is ticked in Options.
+3. Doing this should direct Wireshark to capture the packets which are not directly sent to us in the network.

 #### Technical explanation
 In monitor mode the SSID filter is disabled and all packets of all SSID's from the currently selected channel are captured.
 In "monitor mode", you capture packets from all the networks operating on a chosen channel, and the driver does not output plain ethernet, but needs to output more headers (there are 3 addresses in a 802.11 header, instead of just 2 addresses in the 802.3 ethernet headers).
 Only special wireless monitoring software is able to process packets in the format dumped by the driver in monitor mode.